-Non-combustible materials may be used to cover the black fireplace front, but must not restrict the air flow to or from the front of the unit in any manner.
+Combustible materials cannot be used to cover the black fireplace front.
+Non-combustible materials may be used to cover these areas, but must not restrict the air flow to or from the front of the unit in any manner.
 The following is a description of materials specified in these Instructions: